KalciferKandari/blender_remap/readme.md

 In the current form these scripts work for me, so I have no reason to spend a lot of time making them better, and if someone did I would even be very interested in switching to theirs.

-Clearly the workflow is not ideal, a lot of work could be done to improve the ease-of-use and speed that the scripts run.
+Clearly the work-flow is not ideal, a lot of work could be done to improve the ease-of-use and speed that the scripts run.

 - To begin with, iterating through the '.blend' files with the blender command is very slow, and in fact the scripts are a minute fraction that time, so the files should be read directly, possibly using [blendfile.py](https://github.com/scorpion81/blender-addons/blob/master/io_blend_utils/blend/blendfile.py).
-- Of course a great improvement would be the conversion to a Blender addon with a GUI, if possible.
+- Of course a great improvement would be the conversion to a Blender add-on with a GUI, if possible.
 - More robust error-handling.
 I didn't go into much detail into this.
 If the computer crashes part way through, for example, nothing is done to account for that.
 The only thing to do would be to restore the backup copy of the project directory.